-The indiversion contained in this publication (i) was obtained from sources deemed reliable; (ii) is provided for informational purposes only; (iii) should not be construed as legal or regulatory advice on any specific subject matter; and (iv) Mitchell does guarantee the accuracy or completeness of the information provided.
-You should not at on the basis of any content in the publication without seeking legal or other professional advice to address a specific subject matter; and (iv) Mitchell does guarantee the accuracy or completeness of the information provided.
-You should not at on the basis of any content in the publication without seeking legal or other professional advice to address a specific subsect matter; and (iv) Mitchell does guarantee this publication is intended to provide general information and any not reflect the most current legal or regulatory environment or address your situation aspecifically.
-Mitchell disclaims all liability for a cursomer's acts or omissions related to the content of this publication.
-Mitchell and the Mitchell logo and all associated logos and designs are registered and unregistered trademarks of Mitchell International, Inc. All other trademarks, and copyrights are the property of their respective owners.
+The industry trends report is published to (I) was obtained from sources deemed reliable; (ii) is provided for informational purposes only; (iii) should not be construed as legal or regulatory advice on any specific subject matter; and (iv) Mitchell does guarantee the accuracy or completeness of the information provided.
+You should not act on the basis of any content in the publication without seeking legal or other professional advice to address a specific customer issue.
+This publication is intended to provide general information and many not reflect the most current legal or regulatory environment or address your situation specifically.
+Mitchell disclaims all liability for accustomer's acts or omissions related to the content of this outblication.
+Mitchell and the Mitchell logo and all associated logos and designs are registered and unregistered trademarks of Mitchell International, inc. All other trademarks, service marks and copyrights are the property of their respective owners.

-A Message from the CEO Al's Industry Impact
+A Message from the CEO

+Al's Industry Impact